marvinruder/rating-tracker/README.md

 #### Stock Logos

-When providing an ISIN for a stock, its logo is automatically fetched and cached from TradeRepublic.
+When providing an ISIN for a stock, its logo is automatically fetched and cached from TradeRepublic broker.

 #### Rating Scores